 My experience was on the 19-hour City of New Orleans route, running from Chicago to New Orleans.
 But to give you another perspective–from a longer route–let’s look at the Empire Builder, which goes between Chicago to Seattle in a mere 45 hours.
 That’s TWO nights onboard.
 Buckle up, Buttercup!

-- Pack layers to stay warm/cool.
+- where can i buy lasix Pack layers to stay warm/cool.
 Rather than put on your Sherlock-style deerstalker hat to solve the mystery of fluctuating temperatures, bring a light jacket or sweater, regardless of the weather.
 Long pants may be a better bet, too.
 Sleeper cars provide a light blanket.
 One the outward journey, it was sufficient.
 Coming back, I was freezing.

 - BYOB.
 Woo-hoo!
 Except for in the dining and cafe car, passengers can bring on and enjoy their favorite adult beverages in their sleeper rooms.
 Don’t ask to share the train’s refrigerators, though.
 Food and snacks can be eaten anywhere except in the Amtrak dining and snack cars.

 - Don’t count on Internet.
 Free AmtrakConnect Wi-Fi is supposed to be available at many stations and on most trains.
 I brought my laptop, based on this promise.
 No luck, either way, which made me miss a deadline.
 I’d also planned to sort out my Pinterest boards and other chores that relied on Internet.

 - Use the observation cars.
 With windows curving to the top of the car and seats arranged for looking out–instead of forward and backward–the observation cars may be the best part of the journey.
 We loved watching the fields and swollen springtime rivers, but were especially struck by the view of poverty that lined the tracks.
 True America, from its cities to its farmlands to its poor.
 You won’t get this intimate perspective of our country any other way.